Sarah Truax

-Sarah Truax (February 12, 1873 – May 2, 1958) was an American actor whose career began in the mid-1890s and lasted well into the twentieth century.
+Sarah Truax (February 12, 1873 – May 2, 1958) was an American actress whose career began in the mid-1890s and lasted well into the twentieth century.
 Though she appeared in only a handful of Broadway and Hollywood productions over her career, Truax did achieve success throughout America as a star of stock and touring companies.
 She had starring roles in The Two Orphans, The Prince of India and The Garden of Allah.
 During her later years Truax remained active as an actor and stage director working with community theatres across her adopted state of Washington.

 Early life

 Records differ on whether the daughter of David Truax and Emma Cornwall was born on the Cincinnati or Covington side of the Ohio River, but do agree that she was later raised in Chicago.
 Her father, who was born in Canada to American parents, supported his family as traveling salesman.
 Her mother was native of Ohio.
 In her youth Truax entertained at church and social gatherings and attended The Chicago Music Conservatory.
 Truax's original intent was for a career in music, but soon found acting a more accessible career path.